wilsonmar/wilsonmar.github.io/shop/index.md

    CALENDAR PROTIP: Food spoils over time.
 So write a date on each item and enter a replacement recurring appointment on your calendar a few months out so it's eaten before gong stale.

-[ ] A cup, made of silicon, can be put in a microwave to cook a soup can.

-[ ] Long titanium spoon to eat from a Mountain House foil pouch.
+[_] Long titanium spoon to eat from a Mountain House foil pouch.
 Regular spoons are too short cause you to have food on your knuckles.

-[ ] Small sissors with rounded tips for kids, with a cover.
+[_] Small sissors with rounded tips for kids, with a cover.
 I've never had TSA at airports flag it. $2 from Walmart's art section.

-[ ] Small waterproof vials of herbs and spices you like to add to your food.
+[_] Small waterproof vials of herbs and spices you like to add to your food.
 Tameric.
 Cardemon.

 <a name="medicines"></a>

-[ ] Medicines.
+[_] Medicines.

 <a name="Liquids"></a>